COVID-19 (Corona virus disease-19) is caused by a corona virus, SARS-CoV-2 (Severe Respiratory Syndrome - Corona Virus-2).

 The virus is human-to-human transmissible.
-Infection occurs through the inhalation of small droplets of saliva from an infected person that are released during speaking, coughing or sneezing.
-These droplets of saliva can also land on hands and objects.
-Touching these hands or objects and then touching one's own face can also result in infection.
+Infection occurs through the inhalation of small droplets of saliva from an infected person that are released during speaking, coughing or sneezing or through droplets of saliva on hands and objects.

 Symptoms may occur two days to two weeks after the infection.
 The symptoms vary from mild flu-like symptoms to severe pneumonia with fever, coughing and shortness of breath.
-In addition, gastrointestinal complaints and a temporary loss of taste and smell can occur.
-Elderly people and people with chronic conditions have a higher risk of serious symptoms and death.
-Children and pregnant women do not run a higher risk of serious symptoms and death.
+In addition, gastrointestinal complaints and a loss of taste and smell can occur.
+Elderly people, pregnant women and people with chronic conditions have a higher risk of complications.

 Stay away from sick people and make sure no one coughs or sneezes in your face.